 Objects Relation Theory (Psychology Definition)

 We have all heard theories about how our parents influence our dating life.
 Some people say that we tend to date people that look like our parents.
-Others believe that we look for romantic partners that can provide us with the things that our parents did not.
-While all of these theories sound a little cringey, we all have a close friend or even a sibling that ends up proving some of these theories right.
+Others believe we look for romantic partners who can provide us with what our parents did not.
+While all of these theories sound a little cringe, we all have a close friend or even a sibling that ends up proving some of these theories right.

 If you are at all interested in the ways that parenting influences our behavior, look no further than psychoanalysis.
 This field of psychology, made famous by psychologists like Freud and Carl Jung, has some ideas on psychological development that might seem pretty wild today.
-One particular theory, Object Relations Theory, goes further than saying that our relationship with our parents influences our dating life: it says that the relationship with our female parent influences how we see everything and everyone around us.
+One particular theory, Object Relations Theory, goes beyond saying that our relationship with our parents influences our dating life, it says that the relationship with our female parent influences how we see everything and everyone around us.

 What is Object Relations Theory?